jesper-bylund/stoutempire/_posts/2018-11-17-cybernaut.md

 ---
 layout: post
 title:  Cybernaut
-brewer: BrewDog,
+brewer: BrewDog
-venue: undefined,
+venue: undefined
-reviewer: Agnes Haverling,
+reviewer: Agnes Haverling
 ---

 ![Cybernaut](null)

 This is not a stout.
 Beware.
 Hoppy and slightly fruity.